Skip to content

 E Event, event data Alert events, deployment events, system events, etc.

-UE Unrecover Event, unrecovered event data Unresolved alerts and events
+UE Unrecovered Event, unrecovered event data Unresolved alerts and events

 Index (index)

-Indexes are an important mechanism for DQL query optimization, similar to tables or partitions in traditional databases.
-Within a single namespace, the system may split data based on data sources, data volume, access patterns, etc., to improve query performance and management efficiency.
+Index is an important mechanism for DQL query optimization, which can be understood as tables or partitions in traditional databases.
+Within a single namespace, the system may split data due to factors such as data source, data volume, and access patterns to improve query performance and management efficiency.

-• Performance Optimization: Reduce the amount of data scanned per query by distributing data storage
+• Performance Optimization: Distribute data storage through indexes to reduce the amount of data scanned per query

 • Data Isolation: Data from different businesses, environments, or time ranges can be stored in different indexes